-Cervical spondylosis is term for degenerative changes (wear and tear) of the vertebrae vertebrae discs of the cervical spine.
-It is considered to be normal part of ageing.
+Cervical spondylosis is a term for degenerative changes (wear and tear) of the vertebral discs of the cervical spine.
+It is considered to be a normal part of aging.
 It is not symptomatic in many people but may cause recurring neck pain.

-Cervical spondylotic myelopathy refers to changes in the cord due to cervical spondylosis that cause weakness of the hands and other parts of the body.
+Cervical spondylotic myelopathy refers to changes in the cord due to cervical spondylosis that causes weakness of the hands and other parts of the body.

 Cervical spondylotic myelopathy is discussed separately as its presentation is quite different.